MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/configure-reporting-services-to-use-a-subject-alternative-name.md

 >  * For PBIRS, the `user` value is `NT SERVICE\PowerBIReportServer` and the `sddl` value is `S-1-5-80-1730998386-2757299892-37364343-1607169425-3512908663`

 > [!NOTE]
-> For PBIRS, you need to create two additional entries for the Subject Alternative Name by typing the following:
+> For Power BI Report Server, you need to create two additional entries for the Subject Alternative Name by typing the following:
 >  * `add urlacl url=https://www.myreports.com:443/PowerBI user="NT SERVICE\PowerBIReportServer" sddl=D:(A;;GX;;;S-1-5-80-1730998386-2757299892-37364343-1607169425-3512908663)`
 >  * `add urlacl url=https://www.myreports.com:443/wopi user="NT SERVICE\PowerBIReportServer" sddl=D:(A;;GX;;;S-1-5-80-1730998386-2757299892-37364343-1607169425-3512908663)`